hellflame/argparse/README.md

 Floats create float list argument, return a `*[]float64` point to the parse result

-mostly like `*Parser.Float()`
+Mostly like `*Parser.Float()`

-python version is like `add_argument("-s", "--full", type=double, nargs="*")` or `add_argument("s", "full", type=double, nargs="*")`
+Python version is like `add_argument("-s", "--full", type=double, nargs="*")` or `add_argument("s", "full", type=double, nargs="*")`

 ### Other Types

-above types are the only types supported, they are basic types in go, including `bool`, `string`, `int`, `float64`
+Above types are the only types supported, they are basic types in go, including `bool`, `string`, `int`, `float64`

-for complex type or even customized types are __not directly supported__ , but it doesn't mean you can't do anything before parsing to your own type, here shows some cases:
+For complex type or even customized types are __not directly supported__ , but it doesn't mean you can't do anything before parsing to your own type, here shows some cases:

 #### 1. File type

-you can check file's existence before read it, and tell if it's a valid file, etc. [eg is here](examples/customzed-types/main.go)
+You can check file's existence before read it, and tell if it's a valid file, etc. [eg is here](examples/customzed-types/main.go)

-though the return type is still a `string` , but it's more garanteed to use the argument as what you wanted
+Though the return type is still a `string` , but it's more garanteed to use the argument as what you wanted

 ```go
 path := parser.String("f", "file", &argparse.Option{